actsasrob/lircdo/README.md

 Install the IR Remote Shield over the gpio pins on the Raspberry Pi as shown in the picture in the [link over at www.raspberrypiwiki.com](http://www.raspberrypiwiki.com/index.php/Raspberry_Pi_IR_Control_Expansion_Board).

 NOTE: The LIRC software setup discussed on that page is for older versions of LIRC v0.9.1 and earlier.
-If you use the lircdo installation script it will install/configure LIRC for Debian Jessie or Debian Strech (which uses LIRC v0.9.4) using the configuration that works for me.
+If you use the lircdo installation script it will install/configure LIRC for Debian Jessie or Debian Stretch (which uses LIRC v0.9.4) using the configuration that works for me.
 Hopefully it will just work for you as well.
 See the "lircdo install script" section below for details.

 #### [Make Your Own Emitter/Receiver](https://www.hackster.io/austin-stanton/creating-a-raspberry-pi-universal-remote-with-lirc-2fd581)